 What after a risk assessment like Threat Modelling

 Now that we have performed risk assessment, we document our findings in a risk assessment report like TM report.
 Submit it to the use case owner.

-“Owner of the scenario is the best person to analyze and implement the best possible mitigation for the risk.
+Point to consider: “Owner of the scenario is the best person to analyze and implement the best possible mitigation for the risk.
 We say this because multiple factors like time, effort, budget and other dependencies need to be evaluated and estimated.
 Appropriate decision has to be taken so that both security criteria and business purpose are achieved.
 So an identified risk can be mitigated or accepted or rejected”